Migration to Xinjiang: People's Republic of China

 The People's Republic of China has directed the majority of Han migrants towards the sparsely populated Dzungaria (Junggar Basin).
-Before 1953 75% of Xinjiang's population lived in the Tarim Basin, thus the Han migrants resulted in the distribution of population between Dzungaria and the Tarim being changed.
+Before 1953, 75% of Xinjiang's population lived in the Tarim Basin, thus the Han migrants resulted in the distribution of population between Dzungaria and the Tarim being changed.
 Most new Chinese migrants ended up in the northern region, in Dzungaria.
-Han and Hui made up the majority of the population in Dzungaria's cities while Uighurs made up most of the population in Kashgaria's cities.
+Han and Hui made up the majority of the population in Dzungaria's cities while Uyghurs made up most of the population in Kashgaria's cities.
 Eastern and Central Dzungaria are the specific areas where these Han and Hui are concentrated.
 China made sure that new Han migrants were settled in entirely new areas uninhabited by Uyghurs so as to not disturb the already existing Uyghur communities.
-Lars-Erik Nyman noted that Kashgaria was the native land of the Uighurs, "but a migration has been in progress to Dzungaria since the 18th century".
+Lars-Erik Nyman noted that Kashgaria was the native land of the Uyghurs, "but a migration has been in progress to Dzungaria since the 18th century".

 From 1943 to 1968, nearly 5 million Hans immigrated to Xinjiang (particularly northern Xinjiang, deliberately keeping away from the Uyghur-populated southern Xinjiang) from other parts of China: in 1969, an Australian journalist in the region noted that Russian regional aid was withdrawn in that interval, and specifically: